williamdemeo/ds644-spring2023/scala/README.md

 #### Possible Fix 1.
 Configure the path to JAVA HOME

- you should first verify that VSCode and Metals is using a compatible version of the jdk.
+Verify that VSCode and Metals are using a compatible version of the [JDK][].

+Specifically, make sure that Metals is not trying to use the latest version of JDK (version 17 or higher) since (as of this writing) they are are not compatible with Scala and Spark.

+This section will help you make sure that VSCode/Metals is using [JDK 11][]

 Download and unpack the version of the [Java Development Kit (JDK) version 11][] that matches for your platform.
 Make a note of the directory in which you unpacked it.